spryker/devvm/README.md

 ```

 ## Version tree and lifecycle
-After release CI-119 we stop using auto-increment release numbers and switch to semantic versioning.
-Next version becomes "1.0.0."
+After release `ci-119` we decided to stop using auto-incremented release numbers and switch to semantic versioning.
+Next version becomes `1.0.0`.
 Branch `master` is the main branch for version `1.x.x`.
 In future, branch `development` is the main branch for version `2.x.x`

 ### 1.x.x
 1.x.x is current stable version, recommended for everyone unless instructed specifically to use another version, for a reason.